robermar23/mastodon-bot/README.md

 #follow external setup/openai for openai params
 openai_api_key=
 openai_default_completion=

+plex_host=
+plex_token=
 ```

 if dropbox params are passed as source, a random file will be selected and posted

 if openai params are passed, the status associated with the file will be a response from openai completion based off of your openai_default_completion text/question

+if plex params are passed as a source, your instance will be queried for recenty added items and a summary of the media item will be posted along with a poster image of that content

 #### listen